 - Creation of additional debt

 - Contingent liquidity risk

 - Refinancing risk

 - Reduced security for existing bondholders

+- Transferability risk

 Creation of additional debt.
 The use of a bank loan for a new money financing results in an increase in the aggregate outstanding amount of an obligor's debt.
 The additional debt introduced by the bank loan can weaken the metrics used to examine an obligor's debt position.
 For example, the increase in debt can affect the level of net direct debt as well as metrics such as debt service as a percent of expenditures.
 These are important indicators of credit quality for general obligation bonds.
 For revenue bonds, metrics such as available revenues to debt service could change; this needs to be considered in light of rate covenants or additional bonds tests.
-Even when in compliance with covenants and/or an additional bonds test, any increase in debt can be an important credit and pricing consideration for investors.

 An obligor's debt profile is a pillar of credit analysis.
 Central to the debt profile is how highly leveraged an obligor is.
-Therefore, knowledge of the full magnitude of an obligor's debt burden is important for bondholders to determine whether they want to continue to hold their bonds.
+Therefore knowledge of the full magnitude of an obligor's debt burden is important for bondholders to determine whether they want to continue to hold their bonds.